patrick-xie/nba-predictions/README.md

 # nba-predictions-web
  A dynamic predictions list that allows users to perform CRUD operations on predictions stored in a SQLite database.
-React + Bootstrap frontend + Django backend.
+React + Bootstrap frontend and Django backend.

 ### Starting the frontend: